Catherine CluverMD, Subspecialist Maternal-Fetal Medicine, Associate Professor

 Research and publications

-I have set up the Preeclampsia Research Unit in collaboration with leading experts from the University of Melbourne.
+I have set up the Preeclampsia Research Unit in collaboration with leading experts from the University of Melbourne and University of Gotenburg.
 We completed our first double blind randomised control trial assessing whether esomeprazole could be used as a therapeutic to treat preterm preeclampsia (PIE trial).
 This trial, which recruited 120 women was completed in just under 14 months, the fastest recruitment ever recorded for a preeclampsia therapeutic trial, and was completed at just one site, Tygerberg Hospital.
-The protocol was published in the BMJ open Journal and the trial manuscript has recently been accepted for publication in the American Journal of Obstetrics and Gynaecology.
-We are also the first trial unit to incorporate pre-eclampsia biomarkers and pharmacokinetics in our work.
-We are currently recruiting women for a second double blind randomised control trial to assess whether metformin can be used as a therapeutic for preterm pre-eclampsia (PI2 trial).
-We have recruited 37 women to date and are aiming to recruit 150 in total.
-The protocol has been submitted to the BMJ open journal and the trial has been funded by the South African Medical Research Council and the Mercy Perinatal Foundation.
+The protocol was published in the BMJ open Journal and the trial manuscript was published in the American Journal of Obstetrics and Gynaecology.
+We are also the first trial unit to incorporate pre-eclampsia biomarkers and pharmacokinetics.
+We recently completed a second double blind randomised control trial to assess whether metformin can be used as a therapeutic for preterm pre-eclampsia (PI 2 trial- submitted for publication).

 In collaboration with researchers from the University of Uppsala, Sweden, the Baylor College of Medicine, Texas, USA, and the University of Melbourne, Australia we have set up the PROVE Biobank.
 This is the first biobank of pregnant women where we collect clinical information, biological samples (including plasma, cerebrospinal fluid, saliva, stool, urine, placenta and cord blood) prospectively in women who have developed severe complications of pre-eclampsia and in matched controls with pre-eclampsia and women without pre-eclampsia.
 The participants also undergo MRI scans of the brain and heart where applicable, echocardiography and cerebral Doppler studies.